CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

 1.  **The Scrum team drafts a cross-functional task list required to get the story to done.** The list includes *all* tasks from UX research to coding to testing to deployment.
 These tasks are just abstract enough to avoid becoming obsolete once related details of the work start to take shape.

-    In the design exercise, we use GitHub projects to hold our tasks.
+    In this exercise we use GitHub projects to hold our tasks.
 Click on the GitHub project's title to drill down into the task list.
 Here is one example:

     [As a Performance Improvement IT Analyst, in order to convert the ACI section, I want to convert an ACI Numerator Denominator Type Measure.](https://github.com/flexion/adele-bpa-qpp-conversion-tool/projects/5)

 ### 4. Execute the Sprint.

-This is the bulk of the two-week sprint where the development team develops.
+This is the bulk of the two-week sprint where the development team *develops*.
 This includes identifying and evaluating options, developing them, testing them, and completing all tasks in the Definition of Done (DoD).
-This process isn't linear but can go through multiple cycles before it's done.
+This process isn't linear but can go through multiple cycles before it's complete.
 Also, although these can be thought of as identical cycles, the order at which these things can happen is fluid and emerges based on need.

 1.  **Create automated ATDD/BDD tests from the static click-through and the business model.** These tests drive production development and are integrated into the CI/CD pipeline.

     We have automated tests to drive development at multiple levels.
 Within the ["java-conversion-tool/src/test/java/gov/cms/qpp" directory](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/java-conversion-tool/src/test/java/gov/cms/qpp)

-1. **The development team collaborates to fully build out the user story and its supporting unit tests.** Implementation decouples the sofware components greatest extent possible.
+1. **The development team collaborates to fully build out the user story and its supporting unit tests.** Implementation decouples the sofware components to the greatest extent possible.

 1. **The user story is validated**.
 Validation is accomplished by testing with real people who have been identified as likely prospective users of the system.